Zel Price Tops $0.15 (ZEL)

 Buying and Selling Zel

-It is usually not possible to purchase alternative cryptocurrencies such as Zel directly using U.S. dollars.
-Investors seeking to acquire Zel should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Zel using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Zel directly using U.S. dollars.
+Investors seeking to acquire Zel should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Zel using one of the exchanges listed above.

 Receive News & Updates for Zel Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Zel and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.